 The district Meets Minimum Standard on Guiding Principle One.
 The district holds monthly professional development meetings for the gifted instructors.

-Principle VII: Student Identification and AGuiding ssessment
+Guiding Principle VII: Student Identification and Assessment

 The district earned Exemplary ratings on five of the ten guiding principles, Above Standard on three, and Meets Standard on two.

-The first exemplary rating was earned on Guiding Principle One.
+The first Exemplary rating was earned on Guiding Principle One.
 The Gifted Education Program brochure provides written information on how to refer and identify students.
 It is available to all interested parties (Meets Standard).
 Staff development is held on the characteristics of gifted (Above Standard).
 This information is shared with parents and the community at large (Exemplary).

 On Guiding Principle Three, the district earns an Exemplary rating.
-Referrals are accepted form multiple sources (Meets Standard), written procedures are in place for accepting referrals from multiple sources (Above Standard), and the school board has adopted a policy for accepting referrals from multiple sources (Exemplary).
+Referrals are accepted from multiple sources (Meets Standard), written procedures are in place for accepting referrals from multiple sources (Above Standard), and the school board has adopted a policy for accepting referrals from multiple sources (Exemplary).

 The third Exemplary rating was earned on Guiding Principle Five.
 The student identification process includes multiple assessment measures that include both subjective and objective measures (Meets Standard).
 Information is gathered from multiple sources and used to allow flexibility in selecting the most appropriate instrument (Above Standard).
-The assessment and placement process is done in a time manner (Exemplary).
+The assessment and placement process is done in a timely manner (Exemplary).

 An Exemplary rating was also earned on Guiding Principle Nine.
 The assessment instruments selected make provisions for students with limited English proficiency, etc. (Meets Standard).
 The district provides training for personnel in the use of appropriate instruments (Above Standard).
 The selection of instrument is based on a comprehensive student profile for each student (Exemplary).